-Ghost crabs are also known as sand crabs are tiny animals that are mainly terrestrial.
+Ghost crabs are also known as sand crabs.
+They are tiny animals that are mainly terrestrial.
 They live in elaborate burrows.
-Sand crabs live their entire adult life on beaches in tropical and sub-tropical regions around the world.
+Sand crabs live their entire adult life on beaches in tropical and subtropical regions around the world.
 They prefer quiet beaches and forage for food at night when they are less apt to be seen by predators.

 Sand crabs are found along beaches from Rhode Island south to Brazil.
 Unlike crabs that live in the water they only need to wet their gills.
 In Chesapeake Bay these crabs like to brace themselves in the sand and let the waves wash over their bodies to wet their gills.
 They also have hairs on the base of their legs that wicks up water from damp sand to wet their gills.

 Ghost crabs are omnivores because they eat meat and vegetable matter.
 They eat all kinds of food they find on the beaches.
 Their diet includes vegetation and other debris washed in by the tides.
 They also feed on mole crabs, clams and the eggs of loggerhead turtles.

 Our fun science e-book contains 14 chapters and is 140 pages long.
 It is packed with fun information about the oceans.
 Each chapter contains information and an activity about life in and around the oceans.
 Myrna Martin

 Predators of these tiny crustaceans include raccoons, shorebirds and gulls.
 Sand crabs hide in their burrows during hot sunny days.
 They stay in the burrows for two reasons during the day.
 They stay inside their burrows during the day when the hot sun heats up the beaches.
 It is also much harder for predators to see the tiny crabs at night than it is during daylight hours.